Thames protection and resilience project

 “Thames is the economic nerve-centre of our district, home to the bulk of the Coromandel’s service provision, maritime industry, healthcare and business infrastructure.
 It’s our duty to the entire region to ensure Thames is resilient, and able to grow, for generations to come.”

-Royal HaskoningDHV will now proceed with design options to protect the township against coastal inundation for a 1% AEP storm over the next 100 years.
+Royal HaskoningDHV is working on design options to protect the township against coastal inundation for a 1% AEP storm over the next 100 years.
 An earlier feasibility study showed the main challenge associated with protecting Thames is the required cost and scale of any defensive structures, as many locations are low-lying.

 Design work will include full hydrodynamic modelling, and joint probability analysis of coincident coastal and fluvial flooding events.
 The governance group notes that it will be important that any protection structure connects with other stormwater and river management work.